xwal/awesome-stars/README.md

 * [UIViewController-Swizzled](https://github.com/RuiAAPeres/UIViewController-Swizzled) - Used to print the structure of your application as you use it
 * [UberGuide-iOS](https://github.com/hACKbUSTER/UberGuide-iOS) - :european_castle:Third Prize for Uber Hackathon China 2016.
 Source code for iOS client of UberGuide Project. 用Uber API 让背包客通过Uber探索新的城市和文化。
 * [ObjectiveSugar](https://github.com/supermarin/ObjectiveSugar) - ObjectiveC additions for humans.
 Ruby style.
-* [PostgresApp](https://github.com/PostgresApp/PostgresApp) - The easiest way to get started with PostgreSQL on the Mac
 * [Jason](https://github.com/tbrannam/Jason) - JSON viewer/editor for Mac OS X
 * [Bean-iOS-OSX-SDK](https://github.com/PunchThrough/Bean-iOS-OSX-SDK) - Punch Through's SDK for speeding up development with the LightBlue Bean development platform
 * [ESTCollectionViewDropDownList](https://github.com/Aufree/ESTCollectionViewDropDownList) - A demo implementation of a drop down tag list view for iOS.
 * [iVersion](https://github.com/nicklockwood/iVersion) - Library for dynamically checking for updates to Mac/iPhone App Store apps from within the application and notifying users about the new release.
 Can also notify users about new features in the app the first time they launch after an upgrade.
 * [xmpp-messenger-ios](https://github.com/processone/xmpp-messenger-ios) - iOS XMPP Messenger Framework
-* [adium](https://github.com/adium/adium) - Official mirror of hg.adium.im
 * [Hodor](https://github.com/Aufree/Hodor) - Simple solution to localize your iOS App.
 * [CYLTableViewPlaceHolder](https://github.com/ChenYilong/CYLTableViewPlaceHolder) - 一行代码完成“空TableView占位视图”管理
 * [Objective-C](https://github.com/Xcode-Snippets/Objective-C) - A few code snippets from my Xcode arsenal